New California Presbyterian Church

-Join a committee: Mission & Outreach, Congregational Life Team (CLT), Christian Education or Care Team
+Join a Ministry Team: Outreach, Congregational Life (CLT), Worship Ministry, Buildings & Grounds or Care Team

 In 1826, Jerome Township was the scene of a heavy influx of settlers.
 Many came from the area around York, PA and were members of the Associate Reformed Church or the Associate Presbyterian Church.

 The founders of this church were mainly "Scotch-Irish" and Scottish in ancestry.
 They were descendants of a staunch group in Scotland who defied the edicts of an English King bent on controlling their worship.
 These "Covenanters" and later "Seceders" were declared outlaws, and many stayed faithful to their beliefs even in the face of death.
 This deep and unswerving dedication to their faith carried on through their children, and wherever they went, they established churches, not waiting for a minister to arrive, but confident that God would bless their efforts.

 In a meeting at the home of Robert Nelson, a lay leader, the Associate Congregation of Darby was established on Nov 21, 1826.
 The records of this organizational meeting are preserved as a cherished part of our church's heritage.
 The parish area of the new church stretched from the area around the present day town of Unionville Center through the New California area.

 During the first five years, the new congregation met in the homes of members for worship and were served by a series of supply ministers.
 In 1832, the Rev. James Wallace was installed as Pastor and two years later the congregation erected its first house of worship--a log cabin!

 In 1841, the parish was divided into two congregations, one serving the Unionville area and a new branch called the Sugar Run Presbyterian Church serving the New California area.
 The Unionville Church eventually closed, but the Sugar Run Church flourished.